 ACTION SPORTS CABLE NETWORK.
-On November 5, 2002, the Action Sports Cable Network (Action Sports), which is 100% owned by Mr. Allen, announced that it was discontinuing its business following its failure to obtain an acceptable carriage agreement with AT&T Cable, the cable television provider in Portland, Oregon.
-Action Sports has not yet announced a termination date of its programming.
-The Company paid Actions Sports \$1.0 million and \$0.7 million for rights to carry its programming for the nine months ended September 30, 2002 and 2001, respectively.
+On November 5, 2002, the Action Sports Cable Network, which is 100% owned by Mr. Allen, announced that it was discontinuing its business following its failure to obtain an acceptable carriage agreement with AT&T Cable, the cable television provider in Portland, Oregon.
+The Company paid Action Sports Cable network \$1.0 million and \$0.7 million for rights to carry its programming for the nine months ended September 30, 2002 and 2001, respectively.
+Action Sports has not yet announced a termination date for its programming.
 The Company believes that the failure of this network will not materially affect the business or results of operations of the Company.